kubeflow/website/content/docs/guides/gcp-e2e.md

     ```

     The container is tagged with its eventual path in Container Registry, but it
-    stays local for now.
+    hasn't been uploaded to Container Registry yet.

     **Note:** The `--build-arg` flags in the `docker build` command are used to
-    pass arguments into the dockerfile, which then passes them on to the
+    pass arguments into the Dockerfile, which then passes them on to the
     Python program.

-    If everything went well, your program should be encapsulated in a new
+    If everything went well, your program is now encapsulated in a new
     container.

 1. Test the container locally: